karlho/informationmanagement/workshop/ApplicationDevelopment/4-add-pages.md

     * In terminal press Ctrl-C to stop webserver, restart it with ``` python manage.py runserver```

-2. Add a page with a static image
+2. Add a page with a static image # Be sure to download the image "sars-cov-19.jpg" to epps6354 folder

    a.
 Add path